Tim’s books (10)

-Jones, Tim (1959 –) writes literary fiction, science fiction and poetry.
+Jones, Tim (1959 –) writes literary fiction, climate fiction, science fiction and poetry.
 He is also the editor of several significant literary anthologies.

 His first poetry collection, Boat People (2002) contains poems of journeys and returning, of separation and reunion.
 The Otago Daily Times said 'Boat People is full of tough, emotional content but there is also a purr and twinkle in Jones' poems.'

 Jones' poetry has appeared in North and South, the NZ Listener and New Zealand Books.
 His poem 'The Translator' was selected for inclusion in Best New Zealand Poems 2004.
 He has been a frequent contributor to the literary journal JAAM.

 A second poetry collection, All Blacks' Kitchen Gardens (HeadworX, 2007) has poems that range from Southland to Iraq.
 Reviewing All Blacks’ Kitchen Gardens, The Otago Daily Times said 'His poems are quite compelling and infectious….
 These are deliciously understated poems that offer something challenging and fresh.'
 And, in the New Zealand Herald, Graham Brazier said 'Each poem stands on its own merit, a polar opposite to its predecessor …. this man is surely one who should be watched with an excited eye.'

 Tim Jones’ first novel, Anarya’s Secret: An Earthdawn Novel, set in the universe of the Earthdawn role-playing game, was published by RedBrick Limited in 2007.